rei-kaizen/top-gwa-identifier/README.md

-# top-gwa-identifier
+# Top GWA Identifier
+This is a Python program that read a file containing the name of 20 students together with their GWA.
-outputs the student with the highest GWA score
+ The program will outputs the name of the student who got the highest GWA (including the GWA).